 Asteroid Cloud

-In the pilot, you access it over HTTPS with an API key.
+In the pilot, you access your Asteroid instance over HTTPS with an API key.
+Use the Python client or call the HTTP API directly from any language.

 Quickstart